 The output of an alternator is direct current (DC).
 When the alternator pulley is rotated, alternating current (AC) passes through a magnetic field and an electrical current is generated.
 This is then converted to DC by a rectifier.

 The main job of the fuse is to protect the wiring.
 Fuses should be sized and located to protect the wire they are connected to.
 If a device like your car radio suddenly draws enough current to blow the fuse, the radio is probably already toast.
 The fuse is there to protect the wire, which would be much harder to replace than the radio.

 Most cars have two fuse panels.
-The one in the engine compartment holds the fuses for devices like the cooling fans, the anti-lock brake pump and the engine control unit -- all of which are located in the engine compartment.
+The one in the engine compartment holds the fuses for devices like the cooling fans, the electric fuel pump, heater fan or the engine control unit -- all of which are located in the engine compartment.
 Another fuse panel, usually located in the dashboard near the driver's knees, holds fuses for the devices and switches located in the passenger compartment.